 Coral Reefs in Crisis

+Today’s corals are descended from species that lived about 240 million years ago.
 Reef-like structures have existed on Earth for at least 200 million years.
-Corals that we know were the early ancestors of the species we see today date back to about 240 million years ago.
-But coral reefs are now in great danger.
-Warmer waters, caused by climate changes associated with El Nino, can kill many corals.
-But humans also pose a very serious threat to reefs.
-Pollution is hurting the coral polyps and other marine life in the reefs.
-Overfishing robs the coral reefs of marine life, upsetting the delicate ecological balance.
-Blast fishing -- using dynamite to bring dead fish to the surface -- destroys the reefs' structures.
-Even contact from the bump of a boat or the simple touch of a snorkeling diver can harm the delicate coral reefs.
+But coral reefs—corals and the organisms that thrive in their shelter—are now in great danger.
+Warmer waters, caused by human-induced climate change, can kill many corals through a process called coral bleaching.
+Pollution is hurting the corals and other marine life in the reefs.
+Overfishing robs coral reefs of marine life, upsetting the delicate ecological balance.
+Blast fishing—using dynamite to bring dead fish to the surface—destroys the reef structures.
+Even the bump of a boat or the simple touch of a snorkeling diver can harm the delicate corals.

 Diet: zooplankton (animal plankton)